harisont/harisont.github.io/lists/svud-raq.md

 ---

 This is a collection of summaries of discussions on Swedish-specific [Universal Dependencies](https://universaldependencies.org/) guidelines my collaborators and I opened during the annotation of the [UD_Swedish-SweLL](https://github.com/universaldependencies/UD_Swedish-SweLL) treebank.
-Part of if was originally published [on the Språkbanken Text blog](https://spraakbanken.gu.se/blogg/20251120-rarely-asked-questions-about-swedish-ud).
+Part(s) of if was originally/will be published [on the Språkbanken Text blog](https://spraakbanken.gu.se/blogg/).

 - [Comparative constructions (they are simpler than you think!)](#comparative-constructions-they-are-simpler-than-you-think)
 - [_Går att `VERB`a_ and other equally tough constructions](#går-att-verba-and-other-equally-tough-constructions)